ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 Around ten PM, a large group of exchange students arrived at the front door.
 It was a much larger group than Brent had expected.

-Liquor was set out in the living room.
-They tried a yellowish bottle in which hornets were suspended, while two Brazilian engineering students figured out the sound system.
-Once they got the music working, the girls started dancing.
+Brent brought out a bottle of yellowish liquor in which hornets were suspended, while two Brazilian engineering students figured out the sound system.

 Brent sat in a leather chair under a lamp with a long metal neck.
 He felt accomplished, watching everyone talking and dancing happily.
 He could see